How to Become a Computer and Information Research Scientist: Is It the Right Career for You?

 Pros:

-• High Demand: With a growing reliance on technology, CIRS are in high demand, especially in industries like AI, cybersecurity, and data science.
+• High Demand: With a growing reliance on technology, CIRS is in high demand, especially in industries like AI, cybersecurity, and data science.

 • High Earning Potential: Salaries are above average compared to many other professions, with opportunities for career advancement.